 There are some special places that we like to visit again and again.
 That beautiful cottage on the hills with a view, that roadside cafe selling your favorite coffee, that corner store with its oddball collections, that winding road on the hills… the list goes on.
 There are our favorite songs that we never get tired of hearing or the movie that can always entertain us.
 For me, my old photographs are also a precious treasure, which I love to visit again and again.
 However, this time, I thought of revisiting the raw files!

-(Made from an old file that I had used for one of my articles here, few years back.
+(The above photograph is processed from an old file that I had used for one of my articles here, few years back.
 Below is the image that I could get from its raw file 10 years back.
-Notice the lack of information in the overexposed area)
+Notice the lack of information in the overexposed area in the photograph below.)

 10 year challenge

 Yes, for a long time, I have been telling my friends and lately my readers, to save all the photographs as raw files.
 The reason is that the cameras may become outdated but the raw file data will remain the way it was captured.
 With the improvement of post-processing softwares and image-editing programs, the same raw files can provide us with far better pictures than what could be obtained from them long back.
 For this particular article, I decided to revisit some of my raw files from the years 2008 and 2009.
 They were captured more than 10 years back!

 Things have changed a lot since then (apart from me growing 10 years older, a ‘bit’ fatter and a lot more wise).
 My compositions have changed.
 I feel that they have improved.
 The number of clicks are fewer but the number of keepers are more.
 Even my photography equipment has changed.
 I agree that the post-processing process and some of the tools that I use in photo-editors are better than a decade back.
 I also have an additional decade of experience with these programs which I didn’t have then.

 Change in inevitable.